Cornayy/react-portfolio/README.md

-# react-typescript-boilerplate
+# react-portfolio

-A boilerplate that gets you started with typed React quickly.
+My original portfolio remade in React using TypeScript.